 - Providing up to $110 million for a new concentrated solar thermal (CST) power plant in Port Augusta, South Australia, supplementing funding available through ARENA and the CEFC, if required.

-- This represents more than 1.76 million units across Australia (as at 1 November 2017).
+- This represents more than 1.8 million units across Australia (small-scale solar as at February 2018).

 - Australia has the highest number of solar panels on people’s roofs per capita anywhere in the world.